TobiasDanczul/ngkryl/README.md

 - `eds`: The EDS poles on the negative spectral interval of L,
 - `edshat`: The EDS poles on the negative real line,
 - `automatic`: The automatic poles on the negative spectral interval of L,
-- `fully_automatic`: The fully automatic poles on the negative spectral interal of L.
+- `fully_automatic`: The fully automatic poles on the negative spectral interal of L,
+- `polynomial`: Infinite poles, yielding a polynomial Krylov space.

 Provided a sufficiently fine training set, assigned to the operator using the `.set_trainset` method
 ```python